Raphael-Gisler-AGI/ODataV4/docs/ui5/index.md

 **requestObject:** Returns a promise on the value for the given path relative to the context.

 **requestProperty:** Returns a promise on the property value(s) for the given path(s) relative to the context.
-The value(s) will be requested from the back end if necessary.
+The value(s) will be requested from the backend if necessary.

 **getObject:** Returns the value for the given path relative to this context